 There are two ways.
-The precise scientific way is to convert the number into SI units and then take the log base 10, rounding to the nearest whole number (or half, depending).
+The precise scientific way is to convert the number into standard metric units and then use a calculator to get the base 10 logarithm.
+Include one digit past the decimal.

-You should memorize these metric prefixes if you don’t know them already:
+You should memorize these 8 standard metric prefixes if you don’t know them already:

 Here you need to have a sense of the units.
 Each component is added to the total, and if it’s a rate (“per hour”), subtract the time unit.